'Special day' as Emery gives Villa fans hope

 For years, there has been a sense of inevitability about the visit of Manchester United to Villa Park.
 But in his first 90 minutes as Aston Villa boss, Unai Emery changed all that.

-The Spaniard, taking charge for the first time since replacing Steven Gerrard at the end of last month, guided his new side to their first win at home to the Red Devils in any competition in 23 years.
+The Spaniard, taking charge for the first time since replacing Steven Gerrard at the end of last month, guided his new side to their first win at home to the Red Devils in any competition for 23 years.

-It was their first Premier League win against Manchester United at Villa Park since 1995 - the match that prompted Alan Hansen to famously say, about United's up-and-coming side: "You can't win anything with kids."
+It was their first Premier League win against Manchester United at Villa Park since 1995 - the match that prompted Alan Hansen to famously say about United's up-and-coming side: "You can't win anything with kids."

 Those kids have long since grown up, had illustrious careers and retired, underlining just how long the home fans have waited for this.